Erin's Meadow Herb Farm

 Locate traditional medicinal herbs, coveted culinary herbs, herbs for pollinators, ornamental herbs, and flowering perennials here.

-Seasonal vegetable plants, annual flowers and berry crops complete our wonderful plant selection but are not listed.
+Seasonal vegetable plants, berry crops, annual flowers, sedum and succulents, woodland ferns, and hosta complete our wonderful plant selection but are not listed.

 Agastache (Anise Hyssop)